spatha0011/spatha_vsd-hdp/Day6/README.md

 Here is the step-by-step execution plan for running the  commands manually:
 ---
 ### **Step 1: Load the Top-Level Design and Supporting Modules**
-- Launch the Yosys synthesis tool from your working directory.
+- Launch the yosys synthesis tool from your working directory.
 ```bash
 spatha@spatha-VirtualBox:~/VLSI/VSDBabySoC$ yosys
 ```
  ![Alt Text](Images/today1.jpg)

-- Read the main vsdbabysoc.v RTL file into the Yosys environment.
+- Read the main vsdbabysoc.v RTL file into the yosys environment.
 ```bash
 yosys> read_verilog src/module/vsdbabysoc.v
 ```